Telangana State Archaeology Museum: History

-Henry Cousens is the first person to have recorded in carrying out archaeological explorations in Hyderabad State in 19th century.
+Henry Cousens is the first person to have recorded carrying out archaeological explorations in Hyderabad State in 19th century.
 Department of Archaeology was established in 1914.
 Telangana State Archaeology Museum then known as Hyderabad Museum was first established in 1927.
 The museum was then located at Town Hall where today State Assembly is located.
 The museum was later shifted to the present building constructed by the seventh Nizam and in 1930 he named it as Hyderabad Museum and it was formally inaugurated by the Nizam on 31 March 1931.

 The museum was renamed as Andhra Pradesh State Archaeology Museum in 1960 after formation of Andhra Pradesh and in 2009 was renamed as Dr Y. S. Rajasekhara Reddy State Museum.

 In 2008, a sword belonging to the Nizam and other artifacts were stolen from the museum.

 After the bifurcation of Andhra Pradesh and Telangana in 2014, the museum was renamed Telangana State Archeology Museum.